Arnold Lodge School, Leamington Spa

-During lockdown, many lovely compliments were received from parents for the way it handled home-schooling during the Covid-19 crisis – evident on their Facebook page.
+During a year of lockdowns, many lovely compliments have been received from parents for the way the school has handled home-schooling during the Covid crisis – evident on their Facebook page.
 The head was in school every day, teachers delivered pre-recorded lessons allowing children to work in a bespoke way, they also received two weekly phone calls and video assemblies.
-The school actually saw an increase in admissions during the pandemic as a result.
+The school has seen an increase in admissions during the pandemic as a result.

 Famous former ‘Arnoldian’ Christian Horner OBE, the racing driver and Team Principal of the Red Bull Racing Formula One tea, was a recent guest at a prize-giving event.
 He was joined by his wife Geri Halliwell to the delight of staff and bewilderment of pupils who hadn’t heard of The Spice Girls – now doesn’t that make you feel old?

 The traditional bright pink wool blazers worn by junior pupils are not only striking but look unbelievably cute on both boys and girls.
 The original blazer has been made at a British mill for many years where the colour is known as ‘Arnold Lodge Pink’ and the same wool is apparently used for the uniform worn by the queen’s Beefeaters at the Tower of London.
 The updated Senior School uniform changed from black to navy with a grey plaid skirt for girls, and coincidentally imitates the school’s original uniform.